uwu-tools/gh-jira-issue-sync/README.md

 ### Application Configuration

 Arguments to the program may be passed on the command line or in a JSON configuration file.
-For the command line arguments, run `issue-sync help`.
+For the command line arguments, run `gh-jira-issue-sync help`.
 The JSON format is a single, flat object, with the argument long names as keys.